at Wildsumaco Wildlife Sanctuary

 What to Bring

-The US dollar is used in Ecuador, but currency in denominations larger than $20 is difficult to spend in outlying areas, and we suggest that you bring cash in small denominations to pay for laundry bills, bar tabs, and gift shop items at Wildsumaco.
-ATM machines accepting most bank cards are found in larger cities, never in the remote areas where the birds are.
-Plan accordingly, as even on a prepaid tour you'll occasionally want to buy drinks, gift shop items, souvenirs, batteries, things you've run out of, lost or forgotten.
-Tips to lodge staff are always greatly appreciated.
+The US dollar is used in Ecuador, but currency in denominations larger than $20 is difficult to spend in outlying areas, and we suggest you bring cash in small denominations for laundry bills, bar tabs, and gift shop items at Wildsumaco and elsewhere in Ecuador.
+ATM machines are not available in these remote areas.

-Just as in the US, electric power in Ecuador is 110 volts, 60 Hz, and all guest rooms at Wildsumaco Lodge have outlets for recharging batteries and other electronics.
+Electric power in Ecuador is 110 volts, 60 Hz, the same as in the US.
+All guest rooms at Wildsumaco Lodge have outlets for recharging batteries and other electronics.

 Located at an elevation of about 1500 m (4500 feet) the climate at Wildsumaco is usually quite moderate, fine for T-shirts during the day, and it cools off a bit at night to about 18 degrees Celsius (64 F).
-Although it can rain at any time, our wettest seasons tend to be May through July.
+Although it can rain at any time, our wettest season tends to be May through July.